TFSA Explained: The Ultimate Guide

 It’s worth noting that the TFSA has a carry-over aspect to it, which means that you can roll over any unused contribution to the following year.

-However, even though you can withdraw anytime you would like, you still cannot contribute more than the TFSA contribution limit plus previous carry over in the current year.
+However, even though you can withdraw anytime you would like, you still cannot contribute more than the TFSA contribution limit plus the previous carryover in the current year.
 There is not “reinvestment” option during the same year, you have to wait until the next calendar year.

-To start using a TFSA account, you need to be at least 18 years old.
-From that point on, your contribution room starts accumulating, unlike an RRSP which requires you to earn income before you can leverage the account.
+To start using a TFSA account, you must be at least 18.
+From that point on, your contribution room starts accumulating, unlike an RRSP, which requires you to earn income before you can leverage the account.
 For more details on opening a TFSA account, see the Canadian Revenu Agency website.

 How it Compares to Other Investment Accounts